The Best Homemade Electrolyte Drink to Beat Keto Flu Fast

 What Can I Drink for Keto Flu Symptoms?

 You can concoct your own drink or customize the keto electrolyte drink that I have made for you below.

 There are certain elements you want to include in your drink to cover all your electrolyte supplement needs.
-Think Gatorade without all the extra sugar and junky chemicals.
+Think Gatorade or other sports drinks but without all the extra sugar and junky chemicals.

 Your homemade keto electrolyte drink should have the following: